Please see Sherrie’s Gould’s letter below the picture.

 Our focus for fundraising this year will be for LOCAL Parkinson’s services offered by the Parkinson’s Association of San Diego.
-Each trekker will be asked to raise a minimum of $2000 between now and September 5th.
+Each trekker will be asked to raise a minimum of $2000 between now and July of 2021.
 Any trekker can chose to pay this amount personally if they do not want to fundraise (but it really IS fun and people really want to support us all!).

 Can't make it?

 If you can not join us in Italy (due to space availability or otherwise) you can be a VIRTUAL hiker with your own fundraising page.
-Set a goal for September 5, 2020 that is something you are NOT doing now but vow to train for and accomplish by September 5.
-FUN!!!!.
+Choose that physical goal you have always wanted to accomplish – something you are NOT doing now but will train for and complete in July 2021!!!!
+Contact us and we will help you set this up!

 Sherrie Gould and Jeff Seckendorf